AlexPoilrouge/NordVPN-connect/README.md

 This tool has been tested on '*Archlinux*', with 'GNOME Shell 3.32.1' and the *'nordvpn' CLI tool version 3.0.0-4*, for commits before (and including) commit `099034f172582f5077ec1018f38aaa3ef908586c`.

-This tool has been tested on '*Archlinux*', with 'GNOME Shell 3.34.0' and the *'nordvpn' CLI tool version 3.3.1-3*, for before (and including) commit `b009a83b298fbce6ab88a9371b8904f29a88cb31`.
+This tool has been tested on '*Archlinux*', with 'GNOME Shell 3.34.0' and the *'nordvpn' CLI tool version 3.3.1-3*, for commits before (and including) commit `b009a83b298fbce6ab88a9371b8904f29a88cb31`.

+This tool has been tested on '*Archlinux*', with 'GNOME Shell 3.36.0' and the *'nordvpn' CLI tool version 3.7.0-2*, for commits before (and including) commit `b1425bbff652c824e77360316b509a1b2a1a2db8`.

-This tool has been tested on '*Archlinux*', with 'GNOME Shell 3.36.0' and the *'nordvpn' CLI tool version 3.7.0-2*, for later commits.
+This tool has been tested on '*Archlinux*', with 'GNOME Shell 3.36.1' and the *'nordvpn' CLI tool version 3.7.2-2*, for later commits.

 ###### Install